Abortion in Europe: Territories and regions

 In Guernsey, abortion is permitted at any stage for an immediate risk to life, to prevent grave permanent injury, and on disability grounds.
 Up to 24 weeks, abortion is permitted on broad health grounds, where there would be a risk of injury to the physical or mental health of the pregnant woman or her existing children.

 Guernsey legislation on the issue is also applicable in Alderney.

 The law in Jersey is more liberal in early pregnancy, permitted abortion on request up to 12 weeks, but more limited thereafter.
 Disability-related grounds are limited to serious disabilities diagnosed before viability (at 24 weeks) and a risk to life or grave permanent injury are grounds throughout pregnancy.

 The Isle of Man has a highly structured law which allows for 14-week term limit for abortion on request.
 From 14 weeks to 24 weeks, abortion is legal where the pregnancy was caused by sexual crime or involves serious social grounds for a termination, or substantial risks of serious injury to the woman's life or health, or that the unborn child would be disabled.
 From 24 week, grounds are limited to risk to life, grave long-term injury, and serious disabilities in the unborn child.

 Abortion law in Northern Ireland was previously devolved to the Northern Ireland Assembly but was liberalised by the UK Parliament in 2019 when the Assembly was suspended.
 The law currently allows for a 12-week term limit, in line with the rest of Ireland, and grounds for risk of injury to physical or mental health (up to 24 weeks), and risk to life, grave permanent injury, and disabilities at any stage.

 In Scotland, abortion law was devolved to the Scottish Parliament through the Scotland Act 2016 but no changes have followed and the law therefore continues to align with England and Wales.

 Contested jurisdictions

-Several states with limited recognition exist in Europe, following armed conflicts which resulted in their formation.
+Several states with limited recognition or territories incorporated into another country by force exist in Europe, following recent armed conflicts which resulted in their formation.
 For example, Abkhazia and South Ossetia are internationally recognised as part of Georgia whereas Transnistria has de facto been separated from Moldova.
+The Ukrainian territories of Crimea, Luhansk, Donetsk, and Zaporizhzhia are mainly occupied by the Russian Federation.

-Social policy in these states may reflect laws introduced under a previous jurisdiction or by a protecting power which guarantees the security of the territory.
-Laws in Kosovo derive from Yugoslav law with a 10-week term limit for abortion on request and Northern Cyprus has adopted the same policy, although this follows the approach taken in Turkey which solely recognises it as a jurisdiction.
+Social policy in these territories may reflect laws introduced under a previous jurisdiction, an occupying administration, or by a protecting power which guarantees the security of the territory.
+Laws in Kosovo derive from Yugoslav law with a 10-week term limit for abortion on request.
+Northern Cyprus has adopted the same term limit policy, although this follows the approach taken in Turkey which solely recognises the territory as a jurisdiction.